watertap-org/watertap/docs/technical_reference/unit_models/dewatering.rst

 Degrees of Freedom
 ------------------
-The degrees of freedom in a dewatering unit model are the the inlet feed state variables:
+The degrees of freedom in a dewatering unit model are the inlet feed state variables:

     * temperature
     * pressure